wellesley-cs230/wellesley-cs230.github.io/linked-lists.md

 # Linked List Exercise

-In this exercise, you will implement a Stack using a Linked List.
+In this exercise, you will implement a Linked List.
 We will build up to this in parts.

 ## Part 1: Familiarize Yourself with the Code